 GeneCards Summary for ASIC3 Gene

 ASIC3 (Acid Sensing Ion Channel Subunit 3) is a Protein Coding gene.
-Diseases associated with ASIC3 include frozen shoulder and dentin sensitivity.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CFTR-dependent regulation of ion channels in Airway Epithelium (norm and CF).
+Diseases associated with ASIC3 include Frozen Shoulder and Dentin Sensitivity.
+Among its related pathways are Ion channel transport and Development Endothelin-1/EDNRA signaling.
 GO annotations related to this gene include PDZ domain binding and sodium channel activity.
-An important paralog of this gene is SCNN1G.
+An important paralog of this gene is ASIC1.